 How will I connect with my Hero clients?

 Attorneys will be matched with a Hero for a virtual meeting to prepare the documents.
 (Estimate 30-60 minutes per client.)
-The Hero will be responsible for coordinating with the attorney to set a time for a phone call or video meeting between May 4 and June 30.
+The Hero will be responsible for coordinating with the attorney to set a time for a phone call or video meeting between October 1 - October 31.
 Once you’ve prepared their documents, Heroes can then make arrangements to get them notarized.

 What is required for an attorney to participate?